 Shore Excursions From Almería Port

 Alhambra Palace: The Alhambra Palace in Granada is a UNESCO World Heritage Site and one of Spain’s most important tourist destinations attracting more than 2.5 million visitors per year.
 Under Moorish rule this palace-fortress became home to the Nasrid Dynasty during the 13th and 14th centuries.
-A visit to the Alhambra Palace (which lies 170km to the north-east) is by far the most popular shore excursion from the Port of Almería.
+A visit to the Alhambra Palace (which lies 170km to the north-west) is by far the most popular shore excursion from the Port of Almería.
 The journey takes around two hours each way so you’ll need to book an official shore excursion with your cruise company or a private operator as it takes too long by public transport.
 If your cruise ship is also due to stop in Málaga you could take a shore excursion from there instead though you’ll find more to do in Málaga itself than you will in Almería.

 If you decide to spend the day in Almería rather than visiting the Alhambra you will get a taste of Moorish architecture but the city’s Alcazaba isn’t anywhere near as impressive as the palace-fortress in Granada.
 In fact, Almería’s Citadel was destroyed by an earthquake in 1522 and leaving it in ruins until reconstruction work began three centuries later.
 A full day trip to the Alhambra is one of the most popular day excursions from the Costa de Almería.

 Mini-Hollywood: For a fun trip which is less than 50km from Almería you can head north into the Tabernas Desert.
 Here you’ll find three small theme parks (Oasys, Western Leone and Fort Bravo) with a Western theme.
 More commonly known as ‘Mini-Hollywood’ this region’s arid landscapes has long attracted film makers including Sergio Leone who filmed a number of spaghetti westerns here including ‘A Fistful of Dollars’ (1964) starring Clint Eastwood.
 Scenes from Lawrence of Arabia (1962) and Indian Jones and the Last Crusade (1989) were also shot here.
 Half-day excursions are usually available with cruise lines otherwise the city taxis at the port entrance will take you there.